Achilles Tendonitis Treatment near Unley

 At times, we encounter a more challenging injury called Retrocalcaneal Bursitis.
 This involves inflammation in the lubricating fluid-filled sac located between the heel bone and the Achilles tendon.
 Often, a bony bump appears on the outside-top border of the back of the heel, known as a Haglund's deformity.

-At SA Running Injury Clinic, we provide a 7 Part Program to help decrease your Achilles Pain:
+At SA Running Injury Clinic we have a 7 Part Program to reduce your Achilles Pain:

-- Advise of sneaker models appropriate to your specific foot profile
+- Provide guidance on sneaker models that fit your specific foot type

 - Improve foot biomechanics, walking, and running patterns with custom orthotics

-- Implement ice, stretching, massage, and dry needling routines
+- Regimens of ice, stretching, massage, and dry needling

 - Extracorporeal Shockwave Therapy

-- Gait retraining and running technique enhancement
+- Retrain gait and enhance running technique

 - Modify your running/Training program

-Manage your Achilles Tendon Injury
+Effectively manage your Achilles Tendon Injury

 Book your appointment at SA Running Injury Clinic near Unley online or by phone.
 We have two clinic locations.